 You will also see their score so far as well as the number of times they have played through the deck.
 Find additional information on how to understand and use Student Reports here.

-Creating Boom Cards
+Creating and Organizing Boom Cards

 To get started making your own Boom Cards, go to your Studio tab and open the "Get Started Creating Boom Cards" deck that we provide automatically.
 This deck will walk you through the basic tools and give you a chance to play around with them any time you need.